-You should contact your School or refer to your main course offer letter before applying for the pre-sessional course to check if you are eligible.
+You should contact your School or refer to your main course offer letter before applying for a Pre-sessional course, to check if you are eligible.
 See the University study pages for further information.

 In order to apply for a pre-sessional course you must have an offer for an undergraduate or postgraduate course at the University of Manchester.

-Students who have an unconditional offer for an undergraduate or postgraduate course at the University of Manchester are eligible for the three week pre-sessional course.
+Students who have an unconditional offer for an undergraduate or postgraduate course at the University of Manchester are eligible to apply for the 4-week online Pre-sessional course.

 You must submit an application online - remember to use the same email address and password as the one on your main course offer letter and apply as a returning applicant.